travis-ci/docs-travis-ci-com/user/migrate/open-source-repository-migration.md

 #### Q. Will Travis-ci.org become unreliable?

-A. As part of the shift of infrastructure from .org to .com we’re making a number of changes to the travis-ci.org infrastructure to ensure the service will remain as reliable and available to you as it always has been until the
+A. As part of the shift of infrastructure from .org to .com we’re making a number of changes to the travis-ci.org infrastructure to ensure the service will remain as reliable and available to you as it always has been until the migration is completed.

 #### Q. Will Travis CI be getting rid of free users?